apache/incubator-devlake/README.md

 9. Visit `localhost:4000/pipelines/create` to RUN a Pipeline and trigger data collection.

    Pipelines Runs can be initiated by the new "Create Run" Interface.
-Simply enable the **Data Source Providers** you wish to run collection for, and specify the data you want to collect, for instance, **Project ID** for Gitlab and **Repository Name** for GitHub.
+Simply enable the **Data Connection Providers** you wish to run collection for, and specify the data you want to collect, for instance, **Project ID** for Gitlab and **Repository Name** for GitHub.

    Once a valid pipeline configuration has been created, press **Create Run** to start/run the pipeline.
    After the pipeline starts, you will be automatically redirected to the **Pipeline Activity** screen to monitor collection activity.